asphalt-framework/asphalt-sqlalchemy/docs/configuration.rst

         resource_name: db2
         url: sqlite+aiosqlite:///mydb.sqlite

-The will make the appropriate resources available using their respective namespaces (``db1`` or ``db2`` instead of ``default``).
+This will make the appropriate resources available using their respective namespaces (``db1`` or ``db2`` instead of ``default``).